Floorp-Projects/Floorp/docs/bug-mgmt/processes/fixing-security-bugs.rst

 In addition to commits, you’ll need to be mindful of not disclosing sensitive information about the bug in public places, such as Bugzilla:

--  **Do not add public bugs in the “duplicate”, “depends on”, “blocks”, “regression”, “regressed by”, or “see also” section if these bugs could give hints about the nature of the security issue.**

 -  Mention the bugs in comment of the private bug instead.
 -  Do not comment sensitive information in public related bugs.
 -  Also be careful about who you give bug access to: **double check before CC’ing the wrong person or alias**.
+-  As of recently, you may now add public bugs in the “duplicate”, “depends on”, “blocks”, “regression”, “regressed by”, or “see also” section.
+   Bugzilla will only reveal those relationships to people with ``editbugs`` permission or access to the security bug.

 On IRC, Slack channels, GitHub issues, mailing lists: If you need to discuss about a security bug, use a private channel (protected with a